CT Scan of the Chest

 What is a CT scan of the chest?

 In a CT scan, an X-ray beam moves in a circle around your body.
-This allows many different views of the same part of the body.
-The X-ray information is sent to a computer that interprets the X-ray data and displays it on a monitor.
+It takes many images, called slices, of the lungs and inside the chest.
+A computer processes these images and displays it on a monitor.

 Why might I need a CT scan of the chest?